rasterio/rasterio/CONTRIBUTING.rst

     $ pip install -e .

-In some cases (when switching between Python 2 and 3?) an exception is raised claiming that an object ``has the wrong size, try recompiling``.
-In this case run ``$ touch rasterio/*.pyx`` and then recompile the extension modules with the above command.
+When switching between Python versions the extension modules must be recompiled, which can be forced with ``$ touch rasterio/*.pyx`` and then re-installing with the command above.
+If this is not done an error claiming that an object ``has the wrong size, try recompiling`` is raised.

 The dependencies required to build the docs can be installed with: